Reflective Supervision Learning Collaborative (RSLC)

 3. It seems like a lot to take on—participating in the RSLC and applying for Endorsement®; how will all these components be managed so that it doesn’t feel too overwhelming?

 We recognize that this is a big commitment!
-We strongly advise that participants apply for Endorsement® after completing the RSLC.
-This way participants can really focus on strengthening their reflective capacities and get the most of the learning experience.
+We strongly advise that participants apply for Endorsement® after completing the Learning Collaborative.
+This way participants can focus on getting the most out of the RSLC learning experience.

 4. I’m willing to apply for Endorsement®, but honestly, I don’t know much about it or the process.
 Will WI-AIMH provide any type of support or technical assistance?

 Yes!
 Each Learning Collaborative participant will be provided with an Endorsement® packet to help them get started.
 The application process is self-paced so we encourage each person to determine their time-frame, pace and overall goals.
-If you want to learn more about Endorsement®, feel free to visit our Endorsement webpage and explore the sub-categories within the Endorsement tab of the menu bar.
+If you want to learn more about Endorsement®, feel free to visit our web page and explore the endorsement tab.

 Agency or Administrative Support